Geodego/data_engineering_azure/2-data_warehouses/4-Implementing_Data_Warehouses_in_Azure.md

 - Use Serverless SQL pools if you are using the Udacity Azure Cloud Lab.

 The steps for data processing using serverless SQL pools are:
-- **Extract and Load**: The process starts similarly, with data being extracted and initially loaded into a format accessible by Azure Synapse.
+- **Extract and Load**: The process starts similarly as in dedicated SQL pools, with data being extracted and initially loaded into a format accessible by Azure Synapse.
 External tables are used to access and query this data.

 - **Transformation**: Transformations are performed using Serverless SQL pool queries.
 The transformations can include similar operations as in the dedicated pool scenario.